Benchmark Recruit Career Advice, advice-centre

 Linkedin is specifically for the business community to help develop business networks and contacts, and notably more and more people are blurring the lines between the professional network and social networks.
 Our advice is try not to be drawn into posting personal content as this won't enhance your professional profile - remember as well as yourself you are also representing your current employer.

-2. Points of View
+2. Points of view

-Keep your opinions in check as even simple actions such as liking a posts on Linkedin will be visible to your followers and could impact business relationships.
-Whatever the social media platform, when you comment on a post ask yourself if you’re happy for everyone in your network to see your views as it has the potential to spread far and wide.
+Keep your opinions in check as even simple actions such as liking posts on LinkedIn will be visible to your followers and could impact business relationships.
+Whatever the social media platform, when you comment on a post ask yourself if you're happy for everyone in your network to see your views as it has the potential to spread far and wide.
 If you are connected to business contacts on your personal accounts such as Facebook it may be best to steer clear of political debates and have these conversations on a private forum such as messenger or whats app.

 3. Googled yourself lately?!

-Googling yourself is a sure fire way to keep your online reputation in tact and see external links that other people can also find.
-It will also show you how tight your privacy settings are on your social media accounts.
-Flip in to the ‘images’ tab too and check if there are pictures in there that you have been tagged into that you would rather not be.
-If you find material you’re not happy with look to rectify it by removing yourself from tagged pictures or posts.
+Googling yourself is a sure fir way to keep your online reputation in tact and see external links that other people can also find.
+It will also show how tight your privacy settings are on your social media accounts.
+Flip in to the 'images' tab too and check if there are pictures in there that you have been tagged into that you would rather not be.
+If you find material you're not happy with look to rectify it by removing yourself from tagged pictures and posts.

 4. A picture speaks a thousand words

 On a daily basis we view a lot of profile pictures on LinkedIn and often certain profiles catch our attention for all the wrong reasons!
 Couple shots and holiday snaps ar the worst culprits, and no profile picture is just as bad - unless you want to make a recruiters wall of shame keep your photo professional and you'll get noticed